pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

    time mixed integer linear programming formulation for traffic signal control," Transportation Research Record, pp. 128--138 2595(1), 2016

-The BLX model can be used for various control problems.
-The current implementations control the states of the traffic lights in the network in order to minimize the total travel time of the vehicles in the network.
+The BLX model can be used for evaluating various control methodologies.
+The current RDDL implementations control the states of the traffic lights in the network in order to minimize the total travel time of the vehicles in the network.
 The actions available for each traffic light either advance the current green phase, or switch to another phase.

 ## RDDL implementation
 We now describe several details of the RDDL implementation of the BLX model to help